deafmute1/deemix-librip/README.md

 ## Copyright
 Copyright 2020 deemix-librip

-Licensed under the terms of the GPL3 or optionally, any later versions.
+Licensed under the terms of the GPL Version 3 or optionally, any later versions.